Nice try, Brian, but you get your own show, and you can go say that.

 But in the land of blind panic, the soundbite Senator Graham is king.

-Yes, the Iraq project is difficult, its outcome dangerously uncertain.
+Yes, the Iraq project is difficult.

 The Bush administration and its military generals have so far failed to stem insurgent attacks or pacify Baghdad.

-And the factions comprising Prime Minister Al Maliki's government have so far failed to make essential political compromises.
+And the factions comprising Prime Minister Al-Maliki's government have so far failed to make essential political compromises.

-But the American response to this should be to change tactics or deployments until they do succeed, and to reassure Iraqi leaders that their hard political choices will result in U.S. support, not precipitous withdrawal.
+But the American response to this should be to change tactics or deployments until they do succeed and to reassure Iraqi leaders that their hard political choices will result in U.S. support, not precipitous withdrawal.

-The American panic, current American panic by contrast, is precisely what the insurgents intend with their surge of October violence.
+The American panic, current American panic, by contrast, is precisely what the insurgents intend with their surge of October violence.

 I mentioned to you back in September that the biggest group of undecided voters, the terrorists.